iamatypeofwalrus/shim/README.md

 ```

 ## Example
-For an extensive example on how to `shim` fits in with other AWS serverless like [SAM Local](https://github.com/awslabs/aws-sam-local) and the [Serverless Application Model (SAM) specification](https://github.com/awslabs/serverless-application-model) [checkout the wiki](https://github.com/iamatypeofwalrus/shim/wiki/Example:-AWS-Sam-Local)
+For an extensive example on how `shim` fits in with other AWS serverless tooling like [SAM Local](https://github.com/awslabs/aws-sam-local) and the [Serverless Application Model (SAM) specification](https://github.com/awslabs/serverless-application-model) [checkout the wiki](https://github.com/iamatypeofwalrus/shim/wiki/Example:-AWS-Sam-Local)

 ### Note: API Gateway
-You'll want to use the [proxy pass integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html) with API Gateway to make sure your application receives every request sent to your API Gateway endpoint.
+Make sure that [proxy pass integration in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html) is enabled to make sure your application receives every request sent to your API Gateway endpoint.

 ### Code
 ```go